U.S. Senate confirmation of Rahm Emanuel as ambassador to Japan may be delayed

 Political appointments of ambassadors require confirmation by the Senate.
 Biden announced his nomination of Emanuel as ambassador to Japan, and the plan was sent to the Senate on Sept.
 13.

-Republican Sen. Josh Hawley said the following day that he would not agree to any appointments related to the departments of state and defense unless Secretary of State Antony Blinken and other top officials resign over the confusion from the U.S. troop withdrawal from Afghanistan.
-Sen. Ted Cruz, also a Republican, has suggested that he may block such appointments as well.
+Republican Senator Josh Hawley said the following day that he would not agree to any appointments related to the departments of state and defense unless Secretary of State Antony Blinken and other top officials resign over the confusion from the U.S. troop withdrawal from Afghanistan.
+Senator Ted Cruz, also a Republican, has suggested that he may block such appointments as well.

 Although the Democratic Party controls the Senate, Republicans can try to delay deliberations.
 According to local media, delays to appointments for similar important positions, such as the post of ambassador to China, are also anticipated.